mikedfunk/db-drop-tables/README.md

 ## Usage

 Call the command from within laravel with `php artisan db:drop-tables`.
 It will confirm that you want to drop all of your tables in your MySQL database.
+Want to skip the question and just do it? use `--no-interaction` or `-n`.